 Chinese history is one of the most important components of China studies.
 Historically, China played a significant role in the formation of Asian cultures and the world development.
 The main objective of our members is to explore Chinese history from Han dynasty to Qing dynasty, and from a variety of interdisciplinary perspectives.
 Our focus will be on three areas, namely: (a) cultural and urban history; (b) history of Chinese medicine; and (c) history of Buddhism.

-As an inherently interdisciplinary field, Cultural and Heritage Studies encompasses art history, intellectual and cultural history, film and visual studies, museum studies, art administration and cultural policy studies.
+As an inherently interdisciplinary field, Cultural Heritage Studies encompasses art history, intellectual and cultural history, film and visual studies, museum studies, art administration and cultural policy studies.
 CityU is a pioneer in developing this fast expanding field in tertiary education in Hong Kong.
 To further enhance and develop the existing faculty strengths with a view to becoming Hong Kong’s leading institution in Cultural Heritage Studies, four core areas of specialization have been identified after broad academic and professional consultation: (1) Art History and Museum Studies; (2) Cinema and Visual Studies; (3) Cultural and Intellectual History; (4) Art Administration and Cultural Policy.